Compassion Training FAQs

-I want to register for the class, but will need to miss a class or two – is that ok?
+I want to register for a Compassion Course, but will need to miss a class or two – is that ok?
+Are the live online classes recorded?

-If you know ahead of time that you will need to miss one class or more, then it’s advised to wait to register for a course at a time when you’ll likely be able to attend all sessions.
-Having said this, our instructors are familiar with and understanding of the unpredictability of modern life and will help orient you to any materials if you do miss a class.
+Although classes are recorded and available for student use for one month following the last class, if you know ahead of time that you will need to miss one class or more, we suggest you wait to register for a course at a time when you’ll likely be able to attend all sessions.
+Having said this, our instructors are familiar with and understand the unpredictability of modern life and will help orient you to any materials if you miss a class.

 If you’re an enrolled student and know you will miss the first class in advance, please contact the instructor by emailing CompassionEducation@stanford.edu.

-Is there a minimum age to enroll in a class?
+Is there a minimum age to enroll in a Compassion Course?

 Yes, students must be at least 18 years old to participate in the courses.